LaunchCodeEducation/java-web-dev-wiki/Class-10-(Thymeleaf-views).md

 1. Show examples of how to use ``th:fragment`` and ``th:replace``.

-## Small Group Time: Class 10 Studio (TA Notes)
+## Small Group Thyme: Class 10 Studio (TA Notes)

 1. Do your best to help students who may be stuck with IntelliJ errors or warnings related to Gradle or JDK versions.
-1. The students will not have to create a new project from scratch, so nudge them away from [start.spring.io](start.spring.io) if necessary.
+1. Walk around and make sure no one is struggling with forking, cloning, and opening the starter code in IntelliJ.
 1. This studio is designed to be solved sequentially as the students move down the page.
 Trying to solve later sections before the earlier ones is an option, but this will make the overall task more difficult.
 1. Students might try to accomplish the iterations without using ``th:block``.
 While this is possible, making the view work without it can be tricky.
 Encourage them to use ``th:block``, and be ready to justify why adding the element is a good idea.
 1. Encourage your students to play around with the format of the fragments and then see how their changes affect the view.